mam1115/hello-world1/README.md

 # hello-world1
-for big ideas and competing and info
+for big ideas and computing and info